 03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

-Attracting lot of visitors to your new website never going to be useful if they are not doing what you want them to do.
-Understanding more about website visitors will help you to produce relevant content and can know what is stopping them to do complete the goal.
+Attracting a lot of visitors to your new website is never going to be useful if they are not doing what you want them to do.
+Understanding more about website visitors will help you to produce relevant content.
+Also, you can know what is stopping visitors from accomplishing your goal.

-With the help of web analytics tools, you can very well understand people’s behavior on your site and their gender, device, location, the page they have seen, etc.
+With the help of web analytics tools, you can very well understand people’s behavior on your site and other information like their gender, device, location, the page they have seen, etc.

 These data and reports will help you to take smarter and efficient decision in optimizing your ad spends and marketing activities.
 You can also understand what is stopping your customers from buying your product or opting in for your newsletter.